lujji/stm8-bare-min/examples/UART/README.txt

-This example demonstrates UART1 functionality.
-UART is initialized at 9600 baud.
+This example demonstrates UART functionality.
+UART1 is initialized at 9600 @ 8-N-1.
-Baudrate is defined in stm8/uart.h (stable up to 9600 with 2MHz internal oscillator).
+Baudrate is defined in stm8/uart.h

  --------------------
 |                    |